langdoc/iwclul2019/README.md

 # An OCR system for the Unified Northern Alphabet

-This is data repository for the article "An OCR system for the Unified Northern Alphabet" forthcoming in IWCLUL conference proceedings.
+This is data repository for the article **An OCR system for the Unified Northern Alphabet** forthcoming in [IWCLUL 2019](https://sisu.ut.ee/iwclul2019/avaleht) workshop proceedings.
 The authors are Niko Partanen and Michael Rießler.

+The trained model files are available in models repository, the main models described in mixed and monolingual experiments are:

+    models/mixed/mixed-00050000.pyrnn.gz
+    models/sjd/sjd-00050000.pyrnn.gz

-The paper concludes that with very few resources it is possible to build state-of-the-art performing OCR model for writing systems such as Unified Northern Alphabet.
+The paper concludes that with very few resources it is possible to build state-of-the-art performing OCR model for writing systems such as Unified Northern Alphabet, and that in some circumstances building multilingual model is a good alternative to monolingual one.

-All materials used are stored in the National Library of Finland's Fenno-Ugrica collection, except the Evenki data, which is available [in the University of Latvia's library](https://dspace.lu.lv/dspace/handle/7/28251).
+All materials used originate from the National Library of Finland's Fenno-Ugrica collection, except the Evenki data, which is available [in the University of Latvia's library](https://dspace.lu.lv/dspace/handle/7/28251).

 ## Reproducibility